espruino/EspruinoDocs/boards/ESP32.md

 #### Build the Firmware

+You can get the Espruino firmare from the [Travis cutting-edge builds](http://www.espruino.com/binaries/travis/master/).
+Get the file ending in '_esp32.bin'.

+You can also build the Espruino firmware yourself:

 The following work in a bash shell environment, you will need git, and other essential build tools (e.g. on Ubuntu run `sudo apt-get install build-essential`).

 ```sh